-- Promote respectful, compassionate attitudes towards survivors of sexual violence - Promote confidentiality and non-blaming of survivors. - If the group is made up of men only, ask participants to divide into small groups and identify formal rules and expectations that serve the following purposes: - Promote respectful, non-violent relationships between boys and girls. - Prevent sexual violence, child marriage and FGM.
+- Promote respectful, compassionate attitudes towards survivors of sexual violence - Promote confidentiality and non-blaming of survivors. - If the group is made up of men only, ask participants to divide into small groups and identify formal rules and expectations that serve the following purposes: - Promote respectful, non-violent relationships between boys and girls. - Prevent sexual violence, teenage pregnancy and child marriage.